shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 In this tutorial, we will learn how to perform CRUD (Create, Read, Update and Delete) operations in a Flutter Dapp on the Polygon network by creating a To-do app.

-This is what the dapp we will be creating looks like:
+This is what the dApp we will be creating looks like:

 ![App Demo](../../../.gitbook/assets/flutter-todo-dapp-demo.gif)

 # Prerequisites

-To successfully follow along with this tutorial, you will need basic knowledge and understanding of Blockchain, Solidity smart contracts, and the Flutter framework.
+To successfully follow along with this tutorial, you will need basic knowledge and understanding of Blockchain technology, the Solidity programming language for smart contracts, and the Flutter framework.

 # Requirements

-- [Truffle](https://github.com/trufflesuite/truffle) - Truffle provides a development environment for developing blockchain applications locally.
+- [Truffle](https://github.com/trufflesuite/truffle) - Truffle provides a local development environment for creating and testing blockchain applications.
-- [Flutter](https://flutter.dev/docs/get-started/install) - To create Android/IOS Dapp.
+- [Flutter](https://flutter.dev/docs/get-started/install) - used to create an Android/iOS dApp.
-- IDE/VSCode - VSCode is recommended for Flutter development.
+- A code editor or IDE - VSCode is recommended for Flutter development.

-We will be using [web3dart](https://pub.dev/packages/web3dart) to interact with blockchain in our flutter application. web3dart is an alternative to `web3js` for the flutter ecosystem.
+We will be using [web3dart](https://pub.dev/packages/web3dart) to interact with the blockchain in our Flutter application. web3dart is an alternative to the commonly used web3js for the Flutter ecosystem.

-Topics covered in this tutorial:

-- Setting up the development environment for Solidity and Flutter
-- Setting up Truffle project
-- Creating smart contract in Solidity
-- Compiling and deploying a smart contract
-- Integrating smart contract to Flutter application
-- Creating UI for Flutter application

 # Project Setup